Antynea/grub-btrfs/README.md

 * GRUB_BTRFS_SUBMENUNAME="Arch Linux Snapshots"

-	(Name appearing in the Grub menu.)
+	Name appearing in the Grub menu.

 * GRUB_BTRFS_PREFIXENTRY="Snapshot:"

-	(Add a name ahead your snapshots entries in the Grub menu.)
+	Add a name ahead your snapshots entries in the Grub menu.

 * GRUB_BTRFS_DISPLAY_PATH_SNAPSHOT="true"

-	(Show full path snapshot or only name in the Grub menu, weird reaction with snapper)
+	Show full path snapshot or only name in the Grub menu, weird reaction with snapper.

 * GRUB_BTRFS_TITLE_FORMAT="p/d/n"

- 	(Custom title, shows/hides p"prefix" d"date" n"name" in the Grub menu, separator "/", custom order available)
+ 	Custom title, shows/hides p"prefix" d"date" n"name" in the Grub menu, separator "/", custom order available.

 * GRUB_BTRFS_LIMIT="50"

-	(Limit the number of snapshots populated in the GRUB menu.)
+	Limit the number of snapshots populated in the GRUB menu.

 * GRUB_BTRFS_SUBVOLUME_SORT="descending"

-	(Sort the found subvolumes by newest first ("descending") or oldest first ("ascending").
+	Sort the found subvolumes by newest first ("descending") or oldest first ("ascending").

-	If "ascending" is chosen then the $GRUB_BTRFS_LIMIT oldest subvolumes will populate the menu.)
+	If "ascending" is chosen then

+	the $GRUB_BTRFS_LIMIT oldest subvolumes will populate the menu.

 * GRUB_BTRFS_SHOW_SNAPSHOTS_FOUND="true"

-	(Show snapshots found during run "grub-mkconfig")
+	Show snapshots found during run "grub-mkconfig".

 * GRUB_BTRFS_SHOW_TOTAL_SNAPSHOTS_FOUND="true"

-	(Show Total number of snapshots found during run "grub-mkconfig")
+	Show Total number of snapshots found during run "grub-mkconfig".

 * GRUB_BTRFS_NKERNEL=("kernel-custom")

-	(Use it only if you have a custom kernel name)
+	Use it only if you have a custom kernel name

 * GRUB_BTRFS_NINIT=("initramfs-custom.img" "initrd.img-custom")

-	(Use it only if you have a custom initramfs name)
+	Use it only if you have a custom initramfs name.

 * GRUB_BTRFS_INTEL_UCODE=("intel-ucode.img")

-	(Use it only if you have custom intel-ucode)
+	Use it only if you have custom intel-ucode.

 * GRUB_BTRFS_IGNORE_SPECIFIC_PATH=("var/lib/docker")

-	(Ignore specific path during run "grub-mkconfig")
+	Ignore specific path during run "grub-mkconfig".

+	For example:

+	If path is a directory `# Found Snapshot: 2016-03-31 10:24:41` **var/lib/docker/btrfs/subvolumes/...**

+	use : `GRUB_BTRFS_IGNORE_SPECIFIC_PATH=("var/lib/docker")`

+	If path is a subvolume : `# Found Snapshot: 2016-03-31 10:24:41` **@var/lib/docker/btrfs/subvolumes/...**

+	use : `GRUB_BTRFS_IGNORE_SPECIFIC_PATH=("@var/lib/docker")`

+	You can combine them

+	use : `GRUB_BTRFS_IGNORE_SPECIFIC_PATH=("@var/lib/docker" "var/lib/docker")`

 * GRUB_BTRFS_SNAPPER_CONFIG="root"

-	(Snapper's config name to use)
+	Snapper's config name to use.

 * GRUB_BTRFS_DISABLE="false"

-	(Disable grub-btrfs)
+	Disable grub-btrfs.

 * GRUB_BTRFS_DIRNAME="grub"

-	(Name of the grub folder in `/boot/`, might be grub2 on some distributions )
+	Name of the grub folder in `/boot/`, might be grub2 on some distributions.

 * GRUB_BTRFS_OVERRIDE_BOOT_PARTITION_DETECTION="false"

-	(Change to "true" if you have a boot partition in a different subvolume)
+	Change to "true" if you have a boot partition in a different subvolume.

 * GRUB_BTRFS_MKCONFIG=grub-mkconfig

-    (Name or path of the 'grub-mkconfig' executable; might be 'grub2-mkconfig' on some distributions)
+	Name or path of the 'grub-mkconfig' executable; might be 'grub2-mkconfig' on some distributions.

 ##
 ### Automatically update grub
 If you would like Grub to automatically update when a snapshots is made or deleted: